Frederick T. van Beuren Jr.: Family

-When Frederick van Beuren was growing up his family resided in Manhattan, but maintained other residences.
+When Frederick van Beuren was growing up his family resided on the residue of land secured through a maternal line in Manhattan, but maintained other residences.
 The family had large tracts of land in Morris County that were supported by a farm on the parcel that measures several square miles.
 This New Vernon property would become a primary residence for him later in his life.
 The farm was located on what now is van Beuren Road.
 The eponymous road divided the property and, after passing near to Silver Lake, reaches Blue Mill Road via a bridge over one of the two tributaries that form the lake.

 A family retreat from the city existed on the property, a massive shingled structure on Spring Valley Road.
 During the latter part of the nineteenth century wealthy members of the Manhattan blue book society built so many luxurious mansions in the Morristown area that it became labeled "the inland Newport" as recreational uses expanded to the mountainous areas (in contrast to the seaside sites to the east of Manhattan).
 Jessica van Beuren told her granddaughter, Liz van Beuren, that after a trip across the Hudson River, it was a four-hour carriage ride to these properties until the Vanderbilts constructed a rail line to reach the area.

 At that time the shingled structure in New Vernon was renovated into a brick structure that is described as one of the notable mansions of the area.
 It has four stories that included a basement through which a brook ran for fresh water and had household servant quarters on the fourth floor.
 Frederick Law Olmsted, who had created landscapes for the family residences in Manhattan, was commissioned to design the landscaping for this residence as well.
 Four other houses on the property served as living quarters for specialized and managerial staff members for the estate, stables, and farm.

 At the age of thirty, on May 26, 1906, he married Jessica T. Mohlman and after a "grand tour" honeymoon of Europe, they took up residence on Park Avenue relatively near to the home of his parents.
 Later they moved to a Fifth Avenue home they retained throughout their lives.
 Eventually, they spent more time in New Vernon and, in 1933, when van Beuren became the president of Morristown Memorial Hospital, the house facing Spring Valley Road became their primary residence.